xcore/sc_multi_uart/doc/programming_guide.rst

     :start-after: //::Init Start
     :end-before:  //::Init End

-The next stage of initialisation is to release the server threads from their paused state.
+The next stage of initialisation is to release the server logical cores from their paused state.
 Upon start up their default state is to be paused until the following channel communication is completed.

 .. literalinclude:: app_sk_muart_Com_demo/src/uart_manager.xc
     :start-after: //::Muart Server